woodrush/lambdalisp/README.md

 ### Experimental: Self-Hosting Test
 This test is currently theoretical since it requires a lot of time and memory, and is unused in `make test-all`.
 This test extends the previous LambdaCraft compiler hosting test and checks if the Common Lisp source code for LambdaLisp runs on LambdaLisp itself.
 Since the LambdaCraft compiler hosting test runs properly, this test should theoretically run as well, although it requires a tremendous amount of memory and time.
+The test is run on the binary lambda calculus interpreter Blc.

 One concern is whether the 32-bit heap address space used internally in LambdaLisp is enough to compile this program.
-This can be circumvented by compiling LambdaLisp with an address space of 64-bit or larger, which can be done simply by replacing the literal `32` (which only appears once in `src/lambdalisp.cl`) with `64`, etc.
+This can be solved by compiling LambdaLisp with an address space of 64-bit or larger, which can be done simply by replacing the literal `32` (which only appears once in `src/lambdalisp.cl`) with `64`, etc.
-The test is run on the binary lambda calculus interpreter Blc.
+Another concern is whether if the execution hits Blc's maximum term limit.
+This can be solved by compiling Blc with a larger memory limit, by editing the rule for `$(BLC)` in the Makefile.

 Runnable with:
 ```sh